 NEH Summer Seminars

-(The deadline for submission of materials for these seminars was March 4, 2014.
+(These seminars took place in July, 2014.
 We are no longer accepting applications.)

 The Dickens Project has received funding from the National Endowment for the Humanities to support two Summer Seminars in 2014.